hblyx/DSC180_Project2/data_analysis.md

 ### Community analysis

-For language as communities, even though there are some languages communities have less in-community density than out-community density, negative density gap, these density commonly have really small size.
+For Twitch language as communities, even though there are some languages communities have less in-community density than out-community density, negative density gap, these density commonly have really small size.
 Therefore, the average density illustrates a large density gap, 0.799.
 In other words, although the EN community shows an obvious community structure, other communities are insignificant to detect.
 In conclusion, this dataset has a really weak community structure to detect in terms of community topology.